pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 protected, and they need reliable maintenance that requires little daily administration.

+There are two common application-owner situations.
+In the first, a DBA, sometimes only an occasional DBA, remains responsible for the SQL Server environment but delegates restricted backup, restore, refresh, or upgrade tasks to the application owner.
+In the second, the application owner receives a complete product or appliance-like solution.
+In that delivery model, YourSqlDba can be installed and framed by the team that ships the product; in earlier deployments this maintenance could be launched by Windows Task Scheduler through a PowerShell module rather than being operated directly by the application owner.

 ## The challenge

 IT professionals are often assigned part-time responsibilities for which they have not been sufficiently trained.
 Database administration is one of those responsibilities.
 They become accidental DBAs.